Freedom isn’t free.

-Never celebrating the holidays together as the military life keeps families so far away from each other, we celebrated three holidays in one in the hot, steamy month of August that year.
+Never celebrating the holidays together as the military life keeps families so far away from each other, we celebrated three holidays in one during the hot, steamy month of August that year.
 Stockings were filled with Halloween candy; a turkey dinner was prepared and enjoyed after we took pictures by the Christmas tree.
 Seeing all grandma’s babies together for the first time by her tree was the best gift ever though December was still months away.

 Six months has now passed and our house echoed quiet as a museum minus my military kids and their presence in their rooms across the hall.
 It didn’t take but a second without them that my heart cried out a river of tears; which didn’t dry up for weeks.

 Deployment is close to the finish line, but Christmas without daddy was still a given.
 Daddy under the tree would have been their best gift ever, but their sweet family reunion day is so close they can taste it.

 Daddy sent his seasons’ greetings in a photo Christmas card to those he loves back in the states, a reminder and glimpse of what deployment looks like.

 Deployment is so much more than families being separated.
 Deployment is fighting for our freedom, and the freedom for others.